 Neural Caches for Monte Carlo Partial Differential Equation Solver [Project, Paper]

-Solving Poisson Equations using Neural Walk-on-Spheres [Paper]
+Solving Poisson Equations using Neural Walk-on-Spheres [Paper, Code]

 Discontinuity-Aware 2D Neural Fields [Project, Paper]